emilybelnavis/emilybelnavis/README.md

   </p>
 </div>

 I'm Emily, a former software engineer who's moved into the realm of Film & TV production and now works as a Digital Imaging Technician on various sets.
-While I love my current role, I still love do write code exclusively as a hobby.
+While I love my current role, I still love to write code, exclusively as a hobby.
 Here you will find some of the various projects that I've started either out of curiosity or to help me with my workflow as a DIT.

 <hr />